About our events

 Do wear something you are comfortable to sit in, enough warm layers in cold weather as well as a mat/cushion if you prefer to sit on the floor.
-Chairs will be provided.
+Chairs will be provided at in-person events.

 Our events are open to all, irrespective of religious or political beliefs, ethnicity, gender, sexual orientation, disability or financial status.
 The only exception is that some events are unsuitable for beginners and this will be clear from the event description.